Syntax

 - The iterator method is available via the constant

-the iterator
+the iterator protocol

 - The

-protocol is used to define a standard way that an object produces a sequence of values. - This is done through implementing the
+iteratorprotocol is used to define a standard way that an object produces a sequence of values. - This is done through implementing the

-: a boolean representing if the iterator is done going through the sequence of values.- If
+next()method, a zero argument function that returns an object with two properties.value: the data representing the next value in the sequence of values within the object.done: a boolean representing if the iterator is done going through the sequence of values.- If

-, then the iterator has reached the end of its sequence of values. - If
+doneistrue, then the iterator has reached the end of its sequence of values. - If

-, then the iterator is able to produce another value in its sequence of values.
+doneisfalse, then the iterator is able to produce another value in its sequence of values.

 - If